Dual Prototypes for Adaptive Pre-Trained Model in Class-Incremental Learning: Methodology

-DPTA is a combination of DPN and task-wise adapters.
+where $v$ represents classes from other tasks, $t(v)$ denotes the task ID of the class $v$.
+The relationships in Eq.~\eqref{eq:auge1}, \eqref{eq:auge2}, and \eqref{eq:auge3} indicate that augmented representations generated with an incorrect adapter become clear outliers.
+They lie far from every augmented prototype and exhibit consistently lower similarity, which could be naturally suppressed.
+In other words, the augmented prototypes could implicitly filter out mismatched tasks and perform automatic cross-task inference.

+However, directly loading all adapters to compute augmented representations in inference is computationally prohibitive.
+Therefore, DPTA uses raw prototypes to obtain a small candidate set of labels and tasks, which only requires K times adapter loading.
+More importantly, the raw prototypes offer an additional source of robustness.
+Task-specific fine-tuning may introduce overfitting, which can cause the augmented prototypes to yield incorrect predictions.
+In contrast, the raw prototypes rely on representations from the original PTM, which retain stronger generalization.
+The resulting high-accuracy top-K predictions effectively eliminate most incorrect classes and tasks before augmented prototypes.

 The prediction process of DPTA can be divided into two steps.
-Suppose $(\boldsymbol{x_i},y_i)$ are the feature and the label of a sample, $f(\boldsymbol{x_i}): \mathcal{X} \xrightarrow{} \mathcal{Y}$ denotes the prediction of DPN.
-First, raw prototypes are utilized to predict the top-K class labels as follows:
+First, raw prototypes are utilized to predict the top-K class labels, as represented in Eq.~\eqref{eq:10}:

 then the corresponding task IDs are obtained based on the top-K labels.
 If the preset $K$ exceeds the number of raw prototypes $n$, it can be temporarily set to $n$ until sufficient raw prototypes are attained.

-With the accurate top-K labels and corresponding task IDs from raw prototypes, it is only necessary to select the adapters with given task IDs to PTM and calculate the cosine similarities between the test sample’s adapted representations and augmented prototypes corresponding to the top-K classes, rather than comparing with all augmented prototypes, thereby greatly reducing the computation time without losing accuracy.
-Several selected adapters are loaded for the PTM according to the task IDs to output representations of the test sample.
-The cosine similarity is calculated between task-adapted representations and top-K augmented prototypes, and the index of the nearest augmented prototype is the predicted label $\hat{y}_{i}$ for the test sample $\boldsymbol{x_i}$.
-It can be denoted as the following form:
+The final label is determined by augmented prototypes, as denoted in Eq.~\eqref{eq:11}:

+In summary, the raw prototypes contribute robust class \& task localization, while the augmented prototypes complete the final classification.
+We summarize the training and testing pipeline of DPTA in Algorithm \ref{alg:1} and Algorithm \ref{alg:2}.